Polychlorinated Biphenyls (PCB)

 US DOJ Seeks Comment on CERCLA Consent Decree for Ringwood Mines/Landfill Superfund Site

-The US DOJ has announced a proposed CERCLA consent decree requiring Ford Motor Company and local authorities to remediate legacy contamination at the Ringwood Mines Superfund site, with a public comment period open until May 25, 2026.
-This enforcement action highlights the persistent financial and legal liabilities of historical industrial waste disposal, signaling continued regulatory pressure on manufacturers to fund long-term environmental restoration.
+The US Department of Justice has proposed a CERCLA consent decree requiring Ford Motor Company to remediate legacy industrial contamination at a New Jersey Superfund site.
+This enforcement action underscores the enduring financial and legal liabilities of historical waste disposal, signaling continued regulatory pressure on manufacturers to fund long-term environmental restoration.

 public-inspection.federalregister.govUnited StatesUnited States